onthebusiness/harelang.org/content/tutorials/introduction.md

         concepts which are introduced later on.
 If you're unsure about how something works, don't worry&nbsp;&mdash; it will be explained later.
       </div>
-- title: A closer look at bufio::scanline
+- title: A closer look at bufio::read_line
   sample: |
       use bufio;
       use fmt;